 The series kept the members’ identities a secret right until the end of the season.

 GENMEPER joined the cast of Bokukoe‘s 2nd season, joining the extended and luxurious lineup for this series.

 If being a seiyuu and a stage actor was not enough, from time to time, he also hosts radio shows.

 His best-known radio iteration was in Kuroko’s Basketball Broadcasting Commission alongside fellow male seiyuu, Yuki Ono, since 2012.

-He has also hosted a radio show with Ryohei Kimura, a fellow seiyuu, Kensho to Ryohei no The CRANEKINGDOM radio and in 2013 it was Disorder6 ~a radio connected by chains, so we can say that he also has experience in this field.
+He has also hosted a radio show with Ryohei Kimura, fellow seiyuu and close friend of his, Kensho to Ryohei no The CRANEKINGDOM radio and in 2013 it was Disorder6 ~a radio connected by chains, so we can say that he also has experience in this field.

 Having debuted in 2014 with Fantastic Tune he won the JpopAsia Music Awards as Best New Artist.

 This single, embracing rock music from start to finish, was the ending theme of Kuroko no Basket’s second season.

 Kensho has been going to Lantis’ festival almost every year, promoting his work.